lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

   <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/raw/master/images/wdl-cromwell.png" width=500 align=right>

- Conceptual workflow pattern is shown the the right.
+ A conceptual workflow pattern for WDL + cromwell is shown the the right.
 Note the use of docker container images as well.
-It's common to use bioinformatics tools, such as GATK or Hail with cromwell in pipelines.
+As mentioned, tt's common to use standard bioinformatics tools, such as GATK or Hail as tasks in cromwell pipelines.

 ### What is this
  - Scaling Compute Engine Virtual Machine instances w/Google Life Sciences API, cromwell orchestration using WDL language.
 NOTE: Google Life Sciences API was called Google Genomics/Pipelines API previously.